 Evacuation Day in Suffolk County, Massachusetts, commemorates the first major American military victory in the Revolutionary War, which saw the British troops evacuate Boston. more

-Bunker Hill Day marks the anniversary of the Battle of Bunker Hill, also known as the Battle of Breed's Hill, on June 17 each year.
-This battle, which occurred in 1775, was part of the Siege of Boston.
-This siege took place during the American Revolutionary War, which is also known as the American War of Independence.
+Bunker Hill Day marks the anniversary of the Battle of Bunker Hill, also known as the Battle of Breed's Hill.
+This battle, which occurred on June 17, 1775, was part of the Siege of Boston, which took place during the American Revolutionary War.

 A range of events are organized, usually at historic sites and museums.
 Examples include: re-enactments of historical events; displays on Native American life; performances of live music; and demonstrations of colonial cooking and crafts.
 Many events are held on a weekend close to June 1, so families can attend.